kstrikesbak/what-i-learned-in-week-3/README.md

 ## `RETURN VALUES`

 Understanding the parameters that we declare within our function give us the input and the **return** value provides us with the output.
+When the return statement is reached the function will stop executing.

+## `MAKING BASIC APPS`